 Thank you for visiting, you are very welcome here, please plump up the cushions and make yourselves at home.How amazing that Alaska can talk to Australia via Devon about a good book and dovegreyreader thrives on comments so please join in, everyone who comments is very friendly and welcoming.
 This always serves as a salutary reminder to myself, sitting here in splendid rural isolation in Devon, of the scope and reach of a litblog.
 Worldwide conversations about good books are facilitated in comments which in turn become the oxygen of any blog.
-It was initiating that conversation that interested me most when I decided to set up dovegreyreader over eight years ago.
+It was initiating that conversation that interested me most when I decided to set up dovegreyreader over ten years ago.

 Sharing a love of good books is the plan, and I only write about books I’ve loved, books that have touched me, engaged me emotionally and captured my imagination.

-I harbour no pretensions about being a book reviewer, let alone a literary critic, this is about sharing a subjective passion for reading with like-minded people.
+I have no pretensions about being a book reviewer, let alone a literary critic, this is about sharing a subjective passion for reading with like-minded people.
 A lifetime's love of books and reading, a career in community nursing and a late onset degree in English Literature all underpin much of what I write, but this is all done for the love of it, unpaid and for pleasure.

 Honesty, transparency and integrity are the bywords of dovegreyreader scribbles and I hope the blog now has a reputation for that, so I tend to write about a book with bouncy, pouncy, tigger-like enthusiasm, tell people why I would press it on them if we met in the street, how this book has added another wondrous mile to my lifetime’s reading journey and perhaps might add to yours too.
 The recommends I get from you all in comments most certainly add to mine.